ironhack-bcn-data-june-2020/project-ml-bank-churn/README.md

-# Module 3 - Project 2 (ML) - Show | No Show.
+# Module 3 - Project 2 (ML) - Bank Charn

 ### Context
-A person makes a doctor appointment, receives all the instructions and no-show.
-Who to blame?

-## Content
-110.527 medical appointments its 14 associated variables (characteristics).
-The most important one if the patient show-up or no-show to the appointment.
-Variable names are self-explanatory, if you have doubts, just let the TAs know!

-Scholarship variable is related to this [concept](https://en.wikipedia.org/wiki/Bolsa_Fam%C3%ADlia)
+The main aim of this project will be to classify if a customer is going to churn or not

 **Variables**
-- 01 - PatientId: Identification of a patient
+- 01 - CustomerID: Identification of a customer
 - 02 - AppointmentID: Identification of each appointment
 - 03 - Gender: Male or Female.
 - 04 - DataMarcacaoConsulta: The day of the actual appointment, when they have to visit the doctor.